elishagretton/multinational-retail-data-centralisation939/README.md

 - **.gitignore**: Specifies files and directories to ignore in version control.

 - **README.md**: Documentation file with essential information.

+- **LICENSE.txt**: File containing information on MIT License used in this project.

 ## License Information
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.